ryanwebs/portfolio/_projects/3D-printed-widgets.md

 ## Kickstand Buddy

 The legs of my golf bag's kickstand used to get stuck under the rods, and not deploy correctly.
 VERY annoying.
 Not anymore, though.
+This clip press fits onto the kickstand rods, and the legs rest on top when the bag is lifted.

 <div style="display:flex; gap:10px;">
   <img src="{{ site.baseurl }}/assets/images/3D-printed-widgets/kickstand_stuck.jpg" style="width:33%;">